jofrysutanto/windsor-doc/docs/blueprints.md

 ```
 Using `merge` you are free for further customise individual copied fields; it will automatically merge the existing properties of copied fields.

-Windsor also provides convenient helper to let you re-arrange the fields, including adjusting the width of each fields to give you even more precise control over how these fields are rendered.
+Windsor also provides a convenient helper to let you re-arrange the fields, including adjusting the width of each field to give you even more precise control over how these fields are rendered.

 For example, consider this scenario:
 - we would like to render a new color picker field to set the background of the banner section
-- we don't need the description field
+- we don't need the `description` field
-- we want to heading and color picker to be displayed side by side before banner image
+- we would want `heading` and color picker to be displayed side by side before the banner image

 You can achieve this by using `layout` property:
 ```yaml